Overview Who Needs This? Excerpts Order Book Pictures Chapters

 Answers Reviews Destinations Free Stuff More Contact Us

 Glacier National Park has hosted us many times over the years, first in a motorhome then our Vanabode but always, every single time, even when there were fires burning up half the park it has still been extraordinary and worth the trip.
 If you want beautiful Montana mountains and lakes for outdoor activities get here when they are open (only about 3 months a year for most people).
 Glacier National Park encompasses a relatively large mountainous region of northwestern Montana, bordering southern Alberta and British Columbia, Canada.
 With over 100,000 acres of forests, alpine meadows, 200 lakes and streams, and 50 active glaciers this diverse habitat is home to over 70 species of mammals and more than 260 species of birds.
 This park is uncrowded with some of the world's most beautiful scenery.

-Above: Glacier National Park's Avalanche Lake is an astonishing find behind a 2+ mile hike through fairly easy terrain in mostly shady forest.
+Above and below: Glacier National Park's Avalanche Lake is an astonishing find behind a 2+ mile hike through fairly easy terrain in mostly shady forest.
 The middle of Glacier was on fire when we were here, so we explored the Northern and Southern areas.

 Above: Glacier National Park in the Lake McDonald area shore side.
 This was the only night we paid to camp while enjoying Glacier for the week (came with the only hot shower in the area).